-Anita Colon grew up in the SpringGarden section of Philadelphia and attended J.R.
+Anita Colon is the treasurer for the Board of Directors.
+She grew up in the SpringGarden section of Philadelphia and attended J.R.
 Masterman High School.
 She went on to attend Villanova University where she majored in Criminal Justice and obtained a Master’s Degree in Human Services from Lincoln University.
 Anita is a human rights and juvenile justice advocate currently serving on the Executive Committee of the Pennsylvania Prison Society Board of Directors.
 She is also the Pennsylvania State Coordinator for the Campaign for Fair Sentencing of Youth and serves on the steering committee of the PA Coalition for Fair Sentencing of Youth as well as the Board of Directors of Reconstruction, Inc.

 In these roles, Anita advocates for juvenile justice reform in Pennsylvania and throughout the United States, specifically the elimination of juvenile life without the possibility of parole.
 Anita ‘s advocacy work came about as a result of her brother’s life sentence for a crime he was convicted of participating in on his 16th birthday 27 years ago.
 Anita has testified before the US House of Representatives and the PA Senate and House Judiciary Committees concerning the elimination of Juvenile Life Without Parole Sentencing.
 She also recently served on the Pennsylvania Joint State Government Commission Juvenile Act Advisory Committee which provided a report recommending changes to the existing laws as they relate to juvenile offenders and currently serves on the PA Lt.
 Governor’s Board of Pardons Advisory Council (LGBOPAC).

-Shandre Delaney is an organizer with the Justice for the Dallas 6 Support Campaign.
+Shandre Delaney is the Secretary for the Board of Directors.
+She was an organizer with the Justice for the Dallas 6 Support Campaign.
 Her son Carrington Keys is one of the Dallas 6, a group of prisoner-whistleblowers who spent six years facing retaliatory criminal charges of “riot” for a peaceful protest against guard abuse of prisoners at SCI Dallas.
 She has been an activist since 2008 with the Human Rights Coalition (HRC), a prisoner’s rights group founded by Pennsylvania prisoners and their supporters, and is currently heading up the Prisoner Justice and Whistleblower Support Campaign to protect other prisoners facing retaliatory abuse.

 Lisa Freeland is a member of ALC’s Board of Directors.
 Ms. Freeland is the Federal Public Defender for the Western District of Pennsylvania.
 She received a Bachelor of Arts degree in Philosophy from Tufts University in 1984 and a J.D. from Columbia Law School in 1994.
 She also holds a Master of Science degree in Journalism from Columbia University Graduate School of Journalism.
 After receiving her journalism degree, Ms. Freeland worked for American Lawyer Media, LP, where she served as Associate Editor of The American Lawyer magazine and as a reporter for San Francisco’s daily legal newspaper, The Recorder.
 After graduation from law school, Ms. Freeland served as a law clerk to the Honorable Timothy K. Lewis, then a member of the Court of Appeals for the Third Circuit.
 She was a Visiting Professor at the University of Pittsburgh School of Law and staff attorney at the Office of the Appellate Defender in New York City before joining the Federal Public Defender’s office as a Research and Writing Specialist in 1999.
 Ms. Freeland is a frequent faculty member at local and national CLE programs, speaking regularly on sentencing issues, appellate advocacy, procedural issues in habeas corpus cases, and ethics, among others.
 She is a native of Pittsburgh and is active in her local community, having served on a number of boards, including the Urban League of Pittsburgh, Pittsburgh Branch NAACP, and the ACLU of Greater Pittsburgh.
 She is also a founding member of the Board of Governors of the Bar Association of the Third Federal Circuit and a past board president.
 Her practice focuses primarily on criminal appeals and habeas corpus cases.